CoolCoder24/CoolCoder24/README.md

 if your still reading this then you're a really spectacular, great preson and you have way too much patience.
 But hey I appluad you for getting through this awkward introduction.
 Thanks for that btw :)

->Create a PR, if u wanna talk :) -yeah ur right.
+>Create a PR, if u wanna talk.
+I'm also active on discord :) -yeah ur right.
 Wayyy too many smiley faces-